BerkeleyLab/upcxx/INSTALL.md

 is thus disabled by default; configure option `--enable-kind-ze` must be provided to activate this support.

-This support requires the following native network conduit configurations, and the current/default version of GASNet-EX:
+This support requires the following high-performance network conduit configurations, and the current/default version of GASNet-EX:

 * ofi-conduit on HPE Cray EX with HPE Slingshot-11 (cxi provider)